 The results of the Toronto-Vancouver study are internally inconsistent, and wildly inconsistent with the results of other studies — see comments below.

 had a good long look at the PDF of the authors’ presentation at the 2012 Velo City conference.
 I would like to review a transcript or summary of the discussion which accompanied this screen presentation, but I have not found any to review, and so I’ll just go with the PDF.
 It provides ample fodder for commentary.

-The photos also often show facilities with obvious built-in hazards as examples of good design, and show examples of installations with no evident problems as examples of hazardous conditions (e.g., a neighborhood traffic circle on a quiet street shown as a sample of the stunningly high crash rate which the study found for traffic circles).
+The photos also often show facilities with obvious built-in hazards as examples of good design, and show examples of installations with no evident problems as examples of hazardous conditions (e.g., a neighborhood traffic circle on a quiet street shown as an illustration of the stunningly high crash rate which the study found for traffic circles).